RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 4. (A) **Market size**
-**Market gap** is expected to grow annually by magnificent (CAGR 2024-2030), Areas in north America are expected to grow considerable during the forcasted period, the use of large players in the region are likely to create ample growth oppurtunities in the market,the restaurant market is projected to reach multi million USD by 2030.
+   it's expected to grow annually by magnificent (CAGR 2024-2030), Areas in north America are expected to grow considerable during the forcasted period, the use of large players in the region are likely to create ample growth oppurtunities in the market,the restaurant market is projected to reach multi million USD by 2030.

+**Market Gap**
+There could be issues in the market gap whereby there's a reduction in different unique menues in common dishes that stand out (e.g international cuisines).
 **Product type**
 Based on product types the market is categorized into the the below types that held the largest restaurants market share 1.fast food